Alternative Entry Pathway (AEP) Programme

 What is it?

-Traditionally, all new Construction Work Permit Holders (WPHs) must pass their Skills Evaluation Certificate (Knowledge) or SEC(K) before working in Singapore.
-This ensures they have basic trade knowledge and skills.
+Currently, all new Construction WPHs must pass their Skills Evaluation Certificate (Knowledge) or SEC(K) before working in Singapore.
+This ensures that they have basic trade knowledge and craft-skills competencies.

 Key benefits of AEP: